Cabin Fever (2002 film): Home media

 Cabin Fever was released on VHS and DVD in March 2004, which includes audio commentary tracks with director Eli Roth and the main cast as well as a featurette entitled "Beneath the Skin", which provides a behind the scenes look on the film.
 The Blu-ray was released in February 2010, featuring Roth's edited version of the film that was screened at TIFF.
 The Blu-ray was created from the film's original camera negative overseen by Roth, and includes a brand-new audio commentary with Roth and the main cast as well as a gallery of rare behind the scenes photos.

+On January 13, 2026, Lionsgate released a 4K UHD Blu-ray edition in a limited steelbook package through their official online store, as part of the Lionsgate Limited series.

 Reception

 Box office

-Cabin Fever was released in the United States on September 12, 2003; it landed at No. 3 during its opening weekend, grossing $8.3 million on 2,087 theaters (an average of $4,137 per screen).
-The film ended its theatrical run with a gross of $21.2 million in the U.S. and Canada and $30.6 million worldwide, making it the highest-grossing film released by Lionsgate of that year.
+Cabin Fever was released in the United States on September 12, 2003; it landed at no. 3 during its opening weekend, grossing $8.3 million on 2,087 theaters (an average of $4,137 per screen).
+The film became a sleeper hit, ending its theatrical run with a gross of $21.2 million in the U.S. and Canada and $30.6 million worldwide, making it the highest-grossing film released by Lionsgate that year.